UW-CSSS-564/2018/content/_index.md

 This course will use [R](https://www.r-project.org/), which is a free and open-source programming language primarily used for statistics and data analysis.
 We will also use [RStudio](https://www.rstudio.com/), which is an easy-to-use interface to R.
 Instructions to install or upgrade R are [here](./pages/install/).

-This course will also use [git](https://git-scm.com/) (through RStudio) for version control, which is like "track changes" for a directory of files, in reproducible research.
-Homework assignments will be distributed and submitted via [GitHub](https://github.com/), which is a website that hosts git repositories.
-If that did not make sense, don't worry; we'll cover it in the course.

-Students will have access to [DataCamp classroom](https://www.datacamp.com/groups/education).
-You can use this for additional practice.
+We will use [git](https://git-scm.com/) and [GitHub](https://github.com/) for distributing, collecting, and commenting on assignments and projects.
+See the [onboarding](./pages/onboarding) instructions for setting up git and GitHub.
+See the [git and GitHub](./pages/git) for links to help introductions and refences on git and GitHub.

 ### Books

+The primary text for this course is:

+> Gelman, Andrew, John B. Carlin, Hal S. Stern, David B. Dunson, and Aki  Vehtari.
+2013.
+3rd edition.
+Bayesian Data Analysis.
+Taylor & Francis Ltd.

+It is important that you get the 3rd edition and not previous editions because it is has been updated in ways relevant to this course.

+This will be supplemented with other readings and notes as indicated on the schedule.

 ## Evaluation

 ## Communication

-For questions regarding the content of the course, ask and answer them on our [Slack](https://uwpolsmethods.slack.com/) channel.
+For questions regarding the content of the course, ask and answer them on our [Slack](https://uwcsss564.slack.com/) channel.
 If you have a question about the topic, it is likely that someone else had the same question.
 Posting questions and answers publicly allows us all to learn from each of these questions and answers.